AZ-400Labs/Excercise-01/README.md

-### Excercise-01

-Exercise 1: Introduction to Azure DevOps Build
+### Excercise-1: Introduction to Azure DevOps Build

 In this exercise, you will create a basic build pipeline from a template, track and review the new build job, and trigger a continuous integration build.

 Task 1: Creating a basic build pipeline from a template